AdobeDocs/commerce-operations.en/help/operational-playbook/process/order-management.md

 # Order management

-For brand new businesses the order levels are low, and it is easier to complete the orders at a low cost but when the demand rises, the orders increase, and it becomes difficult to handle the orders with a small team or by yourself at a lower cost.
-You might need a bigger place like a warehouse or more than one warehouse depending on the nature of the business which can be costly and would require more manpower.
-This is where Order Management comes to play.
+For brand new businesses, order levels are low and it is easier to complete orders at a lower cost.
+However, when demand increases orders increase and it becomes difficult to handle orders with a small team or by yourself at a lower cost.
+You might need a larger facility, like a warehouse or more than one warehouse depending on the nature of the business, which can be costly and requires more staff.
+This is where order management comes into the picture.

-Order management helps to meet the changing requirements and the changing operational needs to be able to manage the demand, inventory, packaging and shipping.
-Integrating an Order Management System to the Platform can help businesses meet their changing requirements, drive customer satisfaction, customer retention, higher conversion rate and brand loyalty.
-All these factors will directly or indirectly impact the performance of the business and the growth in the revenue.
+Order management helps meet the changing operational requirements for managing demand, inventory, packaging, and shipping.
+Integrating an Order Management System with the Platform can help businesses meet their changing requirements and drive customer satisfaction, customer retention, higher conversion rates, and brand loyalty.
+All these factors directly and indirectly impact the performance and revenue growth of your business.

-An Order Management system will help centralize all the crucial data in one centralised system which gives a single view of all the streams such as orders, products, customers, inventory, packing, returns, payment etc. so that you are easily meet customer expectations.
+Order management systems help centralize all the crucial data in one system, which provides a single view of all streams, including orders, products, customers, inventory, packing, returns, and payments so that you can easily meet customer expectations.

-Order management is essential in any ecommerce business as it forms a chain and binds all the factors together so that the business can:
+Order management is essential in any ecommerce business because it forms a chain and binds all of the factors together so that the business can do the following:

 - Keep inventory in check be it in multiple warehouses
 - Maintain the product stock level sow they are prepared for any promotions or sale period